zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

     Actions can be added on a per-row basis using context menu commands as specified in [top-extensions-browse.md#add-context-menu-commands](top-extensions-browse.md#add-context-menu-commands).

+**NOTE**: Remember to include common columns in your grid for consistency, specifically, Name, location, and subscription.
+Also remember to include columns that are relevant to your specific resource type.

 ## Creating a resource or resource type

+When the resource list has no items to display, the Resource Browse screen provides the user with information on how to get started, for example, help links.
 The following image is of an empty resource type that was selected from the Resource Menu, or the left navigation bar.

 ![alt-text](../media/top-extensions-resources/empty.png "Empty resource type")

 You can customize the content and links when the resource or resource type is empty.
 When the Resource Browse experience contains no items, it displays a customized message that explains the value and usage of the resource types, in addition to help links that will provide more information.

 When you define an asset for your resource, it will be included in `All resources`, `Recent resources`, and other pages, as specified in [portalfx-extensions-assets.md](portalfx-extensions-assets.md).
-The following example specifies an emtpy asset that sets the description and link.
+The following example specifies an empty asset that sets the description and link.

 ```ts
 <AssetType